WANNABY/WannaUI-iOS/README.md

 Supported environments:
 * iOS 14 and later

+### Terms of use

+Working with WANNA UI SDK is subject to [Terms of use](https://wanna.fashion/terms-trial).
+Please review them before downloading the SDK and starting to use it.

 ## Demo app
 * A [demo application](https://github.com/WANNABY/WannaUI-iOS/tree/master/Example) showing the integration of our SDK using cocoapods.